k-huynh/khcraft/README.md

 - note: will not count if you skip multiples of 5 levels towards giving skill points :(
 - removed level requirements for general enchantments (since there isnt really a notion of 'levels' (yet) for general skills)
 - NOTE: partial issue regarding resultset queries when checking for incompatible enchantments; not sure if it poses any functional risks though
+- realistically i should be creating wrapper classes for stuff like enchantments and custom items but im lazy :) maybe one day i'll do it